Spocdoc/spocdoc.com/backups/Company.md

 3. Make it social

-	This means content discovery, mentions, timelines, etc., possibly within a separate, less minimal domain (like https://explore.synop.si).
+	This means content discovery, mentions, timelines, etc., possibly within a separate, less minimalist site (like https://explore.synop.si).
 This would be more visually engaging, like a music discovery service, but focused on the text, images and videos that have been posted.

 3. Disrupt small-scale publishing